Saturday, September 23, 2017

 • Introduction:

--The Roman Catholic Church, Eastern Orthodox, certain Lutherans, and certain Anglicans believe that we can pray to and receive help from certain saints (and even angels) in heaven.
-It is believed that God has enabled them to intercede on our behalf before Him for nearly every aspect of human life.
+-Roman Catholics, Eastern Orthodox, certain Lutherans, and certain Anglicans believe that we can pray to and receive assistance from various saints as well as angels in heaven.
+It is taught that God has enabled them to intercede on our behalf before Him for nearly every aspect of life.
+On the contrary, this concept is rather fanciful, relying heavily on tradition and emotional appeal.
+It is not based on demonstrable fact or demanded as a theological necessity.

 • A Practice That Is Not Consistent With The Biblical Pattern Of Prayer:

-• Can Believers In Heaven Really Hear Us?:
+• Can Believers In Heaven Really Hear All Our Prayers?:

 -"The church appears to have painted itself into a theological corner.
 In trying not to detract from Christ, its theologians have so defined the role of Mary as to make it entirely indispensable: everything we need we get from Christ.
 If that's the case, what is the point or importance of Mary's mediation?
 One the other hand, the oft-heard affirmation that Mary can influence her Son to help us necessarily implies that the Son otherwise would be less disposed to do so.
 In fact, the very concept of a mediator presupposes that there are differences that need to be reconciled between two parties.
 This leads to the inescapable conclusion that, apart from Mary's mediation, Christ himself would not be perfectly reconciled to us.
 All this seriously compromises the integrity of his high priesthood.
 The church is stuck in a hopeless dilemma wherein either Mary's role is rendered superfluous, or the all-sufficiency of Christ's mediation is diminished.
 In trying to avoid either of these perceived pitfalls, it has fallen headlong into both."
 (Elliot Miller and Kenneth R. Samples, The Cult of the Virgin: Catholic Mariology and the Apparitions of Mary, p.
 56)